 The mentioned problem can be fixed by using a polarization-maintaining fiber, which is not a fiber without birefringence, but on the contrary a specialty fiber with a strong built-in birefringence (high-birefringence fiber or HIBI fiber, PM fiber).
 Provided that the polarization of light launched into the fiber is aligned with one of the birefringent axes, this polarization state will be preserved even if the fiber is bent.
 The physical principle behind this can be understood in terms of coherent mode coupling.
-The propagation constants of the two polarization modes are different due to the strong birefringence, so that the relative phase of such copropagating modes rapidly drifts away.
+The propagation constants of the two polarization modes are significantly different due to the strong birefringence, so that the relative phase of such copropagating modes rapidly drifts away.
 Therefore, any disturbance along the fiber can effectively couple both modes only if it has a significant spatial Fourier component with a wavenumber which matches the difference of the propagation constants of the two polarization modes.
 If this difference is large enough, the usual disturbances in the fiber are too slowly varying to do effective mode coupling.
 In quantitative terms, the polarization beat length should be significantly shorter than the typical length scale on which the parasitic birefringence varies.

 Ways of Realizing Polarization-maintaining Fibers

-A commonly used method for introducing strong birefringence is to include two (not necessarily cylindrical) stress rods of a modified glass composition (with a different degree of thermal expansion) in the preform on opposite sides of the core (Figure 1).
-When a fiber is drawn from such a preform, the stress elements cause some mechanical stress with a well-defined orientation.
+A commonly used method for introducing strong birefringence is to include two (not necessarily cylindrical) stress rods of a modified glass composition (typically boron-doped glass, with a different degree of thermal expansion) in the preform on opposite sides of the core (Figure 1).
+When a fiber (called a PANDA fiber) is drawn from such a preform, the stress elements cause some mechanical stress with a well-defined orientation.
 With other techniques (see the article on fiber preforms), one can make bow-tie fibers, where the stress elements have a different shape and reach closer to the fiber core, so that a stronger birefringence can be achieved.
 Another variant of that approach is to have an elliptical cladding of different glass around the core; this leads to an elliptical-stress-layer fiber.
 One may also combine both methods .

 Another technique, not relying on mechanical stress, is to use an elliptical core causing so-called form birefringence .
 Here, the elliptical form itself, even without any mechanical stress, produces some level of form birefringence.

 Polarization-maintaining fibers are applied in devices where the polarization state cannot be allowed to drift, e.g. as a result of temperature changes.
-Examples are fiber interferometers and certain fiber lasers.
-A disadvantage of using such fibers is that usually an exact alignment of the polarization direction is required, which makes production more cumbersome.
-Also, propagation losses are higher than for standard fiber, and not all kinds of fibers are easily obtained in polarization-preserving form.
+Examples are fiber interferometers, fiber-optic gyroscopes and certain fiber lasers.

 The polarization extinction ratio of light coming out of a polarization-maintaining fiber may be lower than that at the fiber input.
 This can occur as a result of imperfect alignment of the polarization direction at the input, but also be due to some residual degree of mode mixing.
 The latter effect can be strongly increased by mechanical stress (e.g. in a fiber connector).
 For applications requiring a very high polarization extinction ratio (e.g. in interferometry), it can be necessary to use an additional high-quality polarizer after the fiber.